 It is a backward way to manage customers.
-Given it is easier to keep existing customers than attract new customers, customer success needs to be a strategic priority.
-It needs to be more than email, spreadsheets and whiteboards.
+Given it is easier to keep existing customers than to attract new customers, customer success needs to be a strategic priority.
+It needs to be more than email, spreadsheets, and whiteboards.

 If you are suffering from Customer Overload, it is time to embrace a new approach.
 You need to seriously think about more efficient and smarter ways to determine how customer success should be handled and prioritized.

 You need to know the high-value customers to focus on.
 You need to be proactive to address potential problems and jump on exciting opportunities, rather than being reactive and defensive.
 It is a different way of doing business and managing customers.

 Fast-growing SaaS companies can’t afford to suffer from Customer Overload because it throttles growth and makes them competitively vulnerable.
 It forces companies to operate from a position of weakness, rather than being top of their customers’ needs and interests.
 A tried-and-true way to deal with customer overload is to rely on technology and data to scale your processes.